Club Child Protection Guidelines

 Club/Organisation Child Protection Officer:

-She/he is the link between the children and the adults within the club and is responsible for monitoring and reporting to the Club Management Committee on how club policy impacts on young people and sports leaders.
+The club CPO is the link between the children and the adults within the club and is responsible for monitoring and reporting to the Club Management Committee on how club policy impacts on young people and sports leaders.

 The Club should choose an appropriate occasion or method of introduction to all club members especially the children in the club at the earliest possible time in the season.
 All club members should be aware of who their Child Protection Officer is and how to contact them if needs be.
 Adults should bring any child welfare concerns they may have to the Club Child Protection Officer or their Designated Person (see below).